ggarone/cube-timer-cli/README.md

 ## Dependencies

-[pyTwistyScrambler](https://github.com/euphwes/pyTwistyScrambler) - Needed to generate scrambles
+[pyTwistyScrambler](https://github.com/euphwes/pyTwistyScrambler) - Needed to generate scrambles (see requirements.txt)

 ## Installation
 Clone the repository and then enter the repo directory.
 Then execute: